aarya-bhatia/irc/README.md

 Algorithm:

 - User requests origin server to list all servers on the network.
-- server adds user to map `test_list_server_map` and initialises a struct with the following members:
+- server adds user to the map `test_list_server_map` and initialises a struct with the following members:
-  - a reference to the connection struct to send messages
+  - A reference to the connection struct to send messages: This is set to the user's connection
-  - a set containing all the peers of this server
-    - this set inidicates which peers still need to send a reply
+  - A set containing all the peers of this server: This set inidicates which peers still need to send a reply
-- we send the original client all the reply messages for the original server first.
+- we send the original client all the names of the original server's peers.
+Each server is in a new RPL_TEST_LIST_SERVER message.
 - now we request the peers of the original server to also send a list reply for the same request.
 - we can continue processing other commands from the user while waiting for replies for the TEST_LIST_SERVER request.
-- The reply is sent in a multipart message, so that when one of the peers recursively sends back a reply for servers behind their connection, we relay this information to the original client in turn.
+- When one of the peers recursively sends back a reply for any servers behind their connection, we can send relay it to the original client.
 - In particular, when one of the peers sends a RPL_TEST_LIST_SERVER to the origin server, we add this response to the original client's message queue.
-- when one of the peers sends a RPL_TEST_LIST_SERVER_END to the origin server, this indicates that the peer has finished listing all the servers behind their server.
-So this peer is removed from the set.
+- Also, when one of the peers sends a RPL_TEST_LIST_SERVER_END to the origin server, this indicates that the peer has finished listing all the servers behind their server.
+Therefore, this peer is removed from the set.
 - When the set is empty, we have finished listing all servers so we can send a RPL_TEST_LIST_SERVER_END to the original client and remove their entry from the map.
 - If during this period a new server joins, we simply ignore them from the response.
 - If during this period the user sends another list request, we do not acknowledge it.